ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/sephiroth950911/CVE-2017-16651-Exploit](https://github.com/sephiroth950911/CVE-2017-16651-Exploit) :  ![starts](https://img.shields.io/github/stars/sephiroth950911/CVE-2017-16651-Exploit.svg) ![forks](https://img.shields.io/github/forks/sephiroth950911/CVE-2017-16651-Exploit.svg)

 ## CVE-2017-16568
- Cross-site scripting (XSS) vulnerability in Logitech Media Server 7.9.0 allows remote attackers to inject arbitrary web script or HTML via a radio URL.
+ Persistent Cross-Site Scripting (XSS) vulnerability in Logitech Media Server 7.9.0, affecting the "Radio" functionality.
+This vulnerability allows attackers to inject malicious JavaScript payloads, which become permanently stored on the server and execute when a user plays the compromised radio stream.
+Exploitation of this vulnerability can lead to Session hijacking and unauthorized access, Persistent manipulation of web content within the application, and Phishing or malicious redirects to external domains.
+This vulnerability can be exploited to manipulate media server behavior in enterprise and home network environments.

 - [https://github.com/dewankpant/CVE-2017-16568](https://github.com/dewankpant/CVE-2017-16568) :  ![starts](https://img.shields.io/github/stars/dewankpant/CVE-2017-16568.svg) ![forks](https://img.shields.io/github/forks/dewankpant/CVE-2017-16568.svg)

 ## CVE-2017-16567
- Cross-site scripting (XSS) vulnerability in Logitech Media Server 7.9.0 allows remote attackers to inject arbitrary web script or HTML via a "favorite."
+ Persistent Cross-Site Scripting (XSS) vulnerability in Logitech Media Server 7.9.0, affecting the "Favorites" feature.
+This vulnerability allows remote attackers to inject and permanently store malicious JavaScript payloads, which are executed when users access the affected functionality.
+Exploitation of this vulnerability can lead to Session Hijacking and Credential Theft, Execution of unauthorized actions on behalf of users, and Exfiltration of sensitive data.
+This vulnerability presents a potential risk for widespread exploitation in connected IoT environments.